Logo Icon

 • Focus on time management to ensure you finish the exam on time.

-• Practice allocating adequate time to different sections and questions, refining your ability to prioritise and optimise your performance.
+• Practice allocating adequate time to different sections and questions to refine your ability to prioritise and optimise your performance.

 Check | CAT Online Coaching